pacstall/pacstall-news/CONTRIBUTING.md

 - `release` reserved for Pacstall releases.
 - `important` is reserved for extremely important information.
-- `package-notice` for package notices such as important information for users, delays in releases, explainations certain pacscript features, etc.
+- `package-notice` for package notices such as important information for users, delays in releases, explainations for certain pacscript features, etc.

 #### Body
 Then you can write your news post.
 Make sure to be descriptive!
 When writing, we do have a couple styling rules, listed below.